Accessibility and Inclusion

 - Any adaptation will be on our access plan

-- Any reasonable adjustments can be adhered to.
+- Any reasonable adjustments can be adhered too.

-- The toilets are just off the nursery room with a separate room for changing facilities and disabled toilet.
+- The toilets are just off the nursery room including staff and disabled facilities.
+A

-- Keyworkers provide multi-sensory activities as part of our planning.
+- All staff and Keyworkers provide multi sensory activities as part of our

-- Tatton Nursery was registered with a private provider in 2005.
-It operates in the nursery room in Tatton Community Centre in Chorley, Lancashire.
-Tatton
+- Tatton Nursery was registered with a private provider in 2016.
+The Tatton Nursery building operates in the Tatton

-nursery opens each weekday from 9am to 1pm, term time only.
+Gardens complex, Tatton nursery opens each weekday from 8.30.am Breakfast club to 4pm, term time only.

 - The children have access to a secure enclosed outdoor play area and garden area.

-- A maximum of 30 children from two years to under 5 may attend at any time.
-There are currently 18 children on roll in the early years age group.
+- A maximum of 30 children from two years to under eight may attend at any time.
+There are currently 30 children on roll in

 - Tatton Nursery supports children with special educational needs and/or disabilities.